isaacfab/data-science-road-map/4-machine-learning-engineer/README.md

 # Machine Learning Engineer
-This job is to build smart products that automate tasks and deploy them.
-To do this, they care more about prediction accuracy than traditional statistics.
-They are more computer scientist than statistician.
+This job is to build and deploy smart products that automate tasks.
+To do this, we care more about prediction accuracy than traditional statistics.
+This role is more computer scientist than statistician.
 They train/teach machines to independently perform various useful tasks that are typically low impact but high quantity.

 ## Library Recommendations
 * MUST READ! - [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/)